Giftbit/lightrail/README.md

 Philisophically the microservices could each have been implemented in different ways, but in practice they ended up the same for simplicity.
 Each is deployed by a CodePipeline created by [lightrail-cloudformation-infrastructure](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/modules/rothschild.yaml#L122) that points to a specific commit of [infrastructure/ci.yaml](https://github.com/Giftbit/internal-rothschild/blob/staging/infrastructure/ci.yaml).
 The CodePipeline deploys [infrastrcutrue/sam.yaml](https://github.com/Giftbit/internal-rothschild/blob/staging/infrastructure/sam.yaml) which includes resources like databases, and one or more Lambdas.
 The Lamba source code is in [src/lambdas](https://github.com/Giftbit/internal-rothschild/tree/staging/src/lambdas).
 REST Lambdas handle multiple HTTP request paths, routing them with [Cassava](https://github.com/Giftbit/cassava).

+Authentication is done with JWTs signed with a secret stored in the lightrailsecureconfig S3 bucket.
+All JWTs with valid signatures are 100% trusted with no extra steps such as checking that the userId exists.
+The exception ia API keys blocklisted by the WAF WebACL.

 ## Monitoring for Trouble

 Developers are notified of emergencies through [PagerDuty](https://giftbit.pagerduty.com).
 The only alarms configured are 5xx spikes and latency spikes.